Healthy Homes Assessment Flaxmere

 Flaxmere Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory to all Flaxmere and New Zealand rental homes where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is a requirement throughout Flaxmere and New Zealand rental homes where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records to demonstrate the conformance to the Healthy Homes Standards that apply or will be in force to an apartment rental.
+• Property managers and landlords have to keep records of their compliance with any Healthy Homes Standards that apply or will be applicable during the tenure of an apartment rental.

-• All boarder households (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) must meet the Healthy Homes Standard regardless of when the tenancy began.

 Starting 1 July 2023

-• All houses rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes